-Visbot injects itself into existing site code.
-It stays dormant until it detects that data was entered by store visitors (an order or a password).
+Visbot injects itself into existing PHP code.
+It stays dormant until data is entered by store visitors (an order or a password).
 Submitted data is then encrypted and saved to a fake image file.
-This “image” is then later retrieved by the perpetrator and - presumably - sold on the black market.
+This “image” is then later retrieved by the perpetrator and sold on the black market.

-- Stores usually have a gazillion images, so fetching an odd one is hardly suspicious.
+- Stores usually have a thousands of images, so fetching an odd one is not suspicious.

-- Encryption ensures competing thieves cannot use the valuable payload.
+- Encryption ensures competing thieves cannot hijack the payload.

-I hear you ask, “how can you be sure that Visbot exists on all these stores?
-If it is so well hidden?”
-Here comes the crux: the Visbot author added a feature so s/he could detect whether the money machine is still running.
-If you send a specific code (a “password”) to an infected store, it will say:
+And how did Sansec establish the presence of Visbot on all these stores?
+If it is so well hidden?
+The Visbot author made a crucial mistake: s/he added a feature to remotely detect whether the malware is still active.
+If you send a specific code (a “password”) to an infected store, it will display:

 curl -LH 'User-Agent: Visbot/2.0 (+http://www.visvo.com/en/webmasters.jsp;[email protected])' \ http://your-site.com

 Private data is stored in somewhat random image files.
-So far I have seen these filenames used:
+So far we observed these filenames being used:

 bkg_btn-close2_bg.gif btn_back_bg_bg.gif btn_cancel_bg_bg.gif left_button_back.gif mage.jpg nav1_off_bg.gif notice-msg_bg.png section_menu_link_bg_bg.gif sort-arrow-down_bg.png